Return to Silent Hill: Production

+Initial plans (2006–2007)

+Gans (pictured in 2010) had initial plans for adapting the second game in 2006.

+In December 2006, Silent Hill writer/director Christophe Gans announced that Sony had officially ordered another installment in the Silent Hill film series.
+Gans stated that he would like to return to the franchise, subject to his commitment to Onimusha, and stated that Roger Avary would write the screenplay.

+In April 2007, producer Don Carmody said a screenplay was in slow development and suggested that Gans would likely not return as director due to other commitments.
+In November 2010, Sony Pictures announced that M. J. Bassett would direct from her own screenplay, Samuel Hadida was attached as producer and that filming was expected to begin "this winter".
+Avary was sentenced to one year in jail for vehicular manslaughter, preventing his involvement.
+The sequel, Silent Hill: Revelation, was released in 2012.
+Gans said that he was supposed to direct Revelation, "but when I realized the producers wanted to make the film a kind of Resident Evil, I refused.
+I wanted to stay true to my principles."

+Revival (2020–2025)

-In January 2020, Silent Hill (2006) director Christophe Gans told French magazine Allocine that he was in the process of writing new screenplays based on the Silent Hill and Fatal Frame series with producer Victor Hadida.
+In January 2020, Gans told French magazine Allocine that he was in the process of writing new screenplays based on the Silent Hill and Fatal Frame series by Konami and Koei Tecmo with producer Victor Hadida.
 He later clarified that the work was not a direct sequel to the 2006–2012 film series and that his sensibilities had evolved since the release of the first film.
 He also described the series as an anthology similar to The Twilight Zone, a place where any story could be told, and intended to depict a more psychoanalytic side to the town.

-Written by Gans, Sandra Vo-Anh, and Will Schneider, the film is an adaptation of the video game Silent Hill 2.
-Gans said in September 2022 that he had finished the film's storyboards and that the film takes inspiration from P.T., the playable teaser for the cancelled game Silent Hills.
-By October 2022, the film was officially green-lit with the title Return to Silent Hill.
+Written by Gans, Sandra Vo-Anh, and Will Schneider, Return to Silent Hill adapts of video game Silent Hill 2 (2001), with the intention being to create a "faithful" adaptation of the game.
+Since the game has multiple possible endings, Gans chose to adapt the lake ending which he found to be the most emotionally resonant.
+Gans said in September 2022 that he had finished the storyboards and that the film takes inspiration from P.T.
+(2014), the playable teaser for the cancelled game Silent Hills.
+By October 2022, the film was green-lit with the title Return to Silent Hill.
 Gans worked with Konami to create a new aesthetic for the monsters, including those that had been featured in his previous films, such as Pyramid Head.

-Principal photography took place from April 2023 to February 2024.
-Filming was done in Belgrade and the German cities of Munich, Penzing, Nuremberg and Lake Ammer.
-The film was financed by Davis Films and Ashland Hill Media Finance.
+Return to Silent Hill was financed by Davis Films and Ashland Hill Media Finance.
 It was awarded €1 million from Germany's FFY Bayern media funding program.

-Gans stated in a February 2025 interview that he "finished the film ten days ago" and that it "was supposed to be finished in April 2024, but because of the executive producers, it dragged on and I finished it this January."
+Unlike the first two Silent Hill films, which were released by Sony Pictures and Open Road Films, Return to Silent Hill was produced independently.
+Distribution was handled by Cineverse, best known for releasing the horror film Terrifier 3 (2024).